lewisknewton/questionnaire-engine/README.md

 To avoid exposing their primary keys, alternative short IDs are assigned to questionnaires and responses for sharing and review.

+Paths to questionnaire files are also hidden to avoid hinting at the server's contents to users.

 ## Linting

 During development, the following linters were used: